Do you dread coming to work each day?

-But how do we know when enough is enough when it’s truly time to call it quits and find something new?
+But how do you know when enough is enough and it’s time to bid farewell for good?

 #3.
 You Haven’t (or Won’t) Be Offered a Raise/Promotion